ece-student/Team-16/docs/lab4/lab4.md

-# Sending information wirelessly between Arduino’s
+# Setting up and preliminary work

 We started first by downloading and installing the [RF24 Arduino library](https://github.com/maniacbug/RF24) however, we did not use the Getting Started sketch that was there, instead we replaced it with one provided to us from the 3400 course website.
 Then we set up the radio.
 Each radio was connected to a level-converter which was then connected to the arduino.
 On the level converter is a 3.3V power pin, which we soldered a wire and connected to the 3.3V on the arduino as well.